Week 8 college football picks, odds, predictions, best bets from legendary Vegas expert

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the Week 8 college football schedule

 It's a great week to make college football picks, with the Week 8 college football odds board loaded up with several top-20 matchups.
-Much of the action is centered in the SEC this week where Tennessee vs. Alabama (-8.5), LSU vs. Vanderbilt (-2.5) and Georgia (-7.5) vs. Ole Miss are all on tap.
+Much of the action is centered in the SEC this week where Tennessee vs. Alabama (-8.5), LSU vs. Vanderbilt (-2.5) and Georgia (-7.5) vs. Ole Miss are all on tap as these could be matchups we also see in the postseason.

-Other Week 8 college football spread of note include BYU (+3.5) vs. Utah and Notre Dame (-9.5) vs. USC as the storied programs compete for the Jeweled Shillelagh.
+Other Week 8 college football spread of note include BYU (+3.5) vs. Utah, in the Holy War, and Notre Dame (-9.5) vs. USC as the storied programs compete for the Jeweled Shillelagh.
 How should you make college football picks for those games, and what are the best spread, total and money-line picks to include in college football best bets?
 Before locking in any Week 8 college football picks, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.